Manchester Airport Consultative Committee

 (v) protect and enhance the interests of the users of the Airport.

-MACC draws its membership from Local Authorities (15 members); Amenity Groups (4 members); passengers and business users, and other groups representing Airport users, including disability representation, airport operations and staff, and independent bodies such as Which? and the National Trust (10 members).
+MACC draws its membership from Local Authorities (15 members); Amenity Groups (4 members); passengers and business users, and other groups representing Airport users, including disability representation, airport operations and staff, and independent bodies such as Which? and the National Trust (11 members).
 The Independent Chairman is appointed every four years by the Airport, and the Vice - Chairman is elected annually by the Committee from its membership.
-The current Committee members totalling 30 are listed on our Membership Page.
+These are currently Committee members totalling 32.

-The meetings of MACC are normally attended by the Airport's Managing Director, and other Airport staff who give reports on the many matters of interest to the Committee.
+The meetings of MACC are normally attended by the Airport's Chief Operating Officer and other Airport staff who give reports on the many matters of interest to the Committee.
 These staff are not members of the Committee, which is also serviced independently by its Secretariat, and supported by an independent Environmental Adviser

 The full Committee meets quarterly, next meetings are listed below: